LukasMut/human_alignment/README.md

 # Human alignment of neural network representations

 This is the official GitHub repository to the ICLR 2023 paper ["Human alignment of neural network representations"](https://arxiv.org/abs/2211.01201).
+The GitHub repository should allow you to reproduce the results of most, if not all, of our experiments.

 ## Environment setup and dependencies